 If you’re flying into La Aurora Airport in Guatemala City, chances are you’re not hanging around for very long.
-(And if you were planning to, you might want to rethink things – Guatemala City is not the most welcoming place for backpackers).
+Guatemala City is not the most welcoming place for travellers, and by all accounts there isn’t much to do there.

-Antigua Guatemala is often the first stop for backpackers in Guatemala, especially for those without a rigid travel plan.
-This is mostly because of its proximity to the capital city (and therefore La Aurora Airport), its relative safety for travellers, and the range of activities you can do there including the Acatenango Volcano Hike, Cerro de la Cruz, and a whole bunch of outdoorsy tours.
+Instead, Antigua is often the first stop for backpackers and travellers in Guatemala, especially for those without a rigid travel plan.
+This is mostly because of its proximity to Guatemala City (and therefore La Aurora Airport), its relative safety for travellers, and the range of activities you can do from Antigua including the very popular Acatenango Volcano Hike.

 For me, the easiest answer is “book a shared shuttle bus in advance”, but let me run through the options and explain why…